-We use the award winning MIS / LMS system Aptem to store learner data that is retained in the UK.
+We use the award winning MIS / LMS system Aptem to store learner data , resources and portfolios that is retained in the UK.
 The Aptem system is GDPR, Cyber essentials ISO 27001 and ISO 9001 certified and ensure student data is stored securely and can be accessed 24-7.

+8.Redundancy and cancellation

-8. Redundancy (apprenticeships only)
+Apprentices affected by Redundancy (for apprenticeships only)